euyemura/myNotes/rails-tutorial/chapter-3-static-pages.md

 To go back to the very beginning, `rails db:migrate VERSION=0`

+I'm not sure how to list all the version numbers of all the migrations in order to target the exact one you want but I think we will go over this.

+The routes file is reponsible for implementing the router, which is the correspondence between urls and webpages, and more specifically, urls and controller methods or actions.

 ### HTTP Protocol

 HTTP defines basic operations get, post, patch, delete.
-These operations refer to the interactions between a client and a server.
+These operations refer to the interactions between a client (browser like chrome or firefox) and a server (typically running a webserver like Apache or Nginx).
 An emphasis on HTTP verbs is typical of web frameworks influenced by REST architecture.

-Get is for reading data.  post is for submitting a form, and for rails it can be used to update things.
+Get is for reading data.  post is for submitting a form, and for rails it can be used to update things (so like searching something on google isn't a post, even though you are filling out a form in the search box, you're just defining what you're getting).
 Patch and delete are for updating and destroying things on the remote server.
 These are less common because browsers can't send them natively, but Rails has ways around that.

 As you may have noticed, which I didn't notice, the static pages controller does not use standard rest actions,  we're not doing a new resource, or a show resource, or deleting or updating a resource, instead we just need to get a static page.

+So, basically, a url is visited, rails finds the correct controller based on the router, and then executes the code in the action, which could be a database query, from that point, the corresponding view to the action is rendered as html.

 ## Getting started on testing